Electricity policy of Alberta: Renewables

-The wind sector, particularly in southern Alberta has seen some significant growth from 1.1% of total generation in 2005, to 6.9% in 2017, according to the National Energy Board.
+The wind sector, particularly in southern Alberta has seen significant growth from 1.1% of total generation in 2005, to 12% in 2023.

-By 2013, renewable and alternative energy sources included wind farms, hydroelectricity, biomass, geothermal, and co-generation, and represented 11% of the generation mix.

-Other renewables include cogeneration, nuclear, and biomass.
-In terms of operational projects, wind is the largest renewable source, then hydroelectricity, followed by biomass and solar, according to the University of Alberta's 2018 Alberta Energy Market Profile.

 Hydroelectricity

 In the 1910s, Alberta built hydropower facilities.
 But the construction of coal-fired and natural gas-fired facilities outpaced hydropower.

 In the 1950s, hydroelectric power provided 50% of Alberta's electricity, but by 2010, this has decreased to 7%.
 In 2018, there were no proposals for hydroelectric projects.

 By 2018, Alberta was behind other provinces in developing renewable energy.
 In the 44 years that the Progressive Conservative party was in power, oil and gas production, not renewable energy was the priority.

-In their 2020 "Final Report for Alberta Utilities Commission Update on Alberta’s Hydroelectricity Energy Resources", Hatch consultancy evaluated Alberta river basin's potential for development: Athabasca River Basin: 13,050 GWh; Churchill River Basin: No hydroelectric potential; Hay River Basin: 100 GWh; Milk River Basin: No hydroelectric potential; North Saskatchewan River Basin: 8,270 GWh; Peace River Basin: 19,720 GWh; Red Deer River: 340 GWh; Slave River Basin: 7,640 GWh; South Saskatchewan River Basin: 3,930 GWh.
+In their 2020 "Final Report for Alberta Utilities Commission Update on Alberta's Hydroelectricity Energy Resources", Hatch consultancy evaluated Alberta river basin's potential for development: Athabasca River Basin: 13,050 GWh; Churchill River Basin: No hydroelectric potential; Hay River Basin: 100 GWh; Milk River Basin: No hydroelectric potential; North Saskatchewan River Basin: 8,270 GWh; Peace River Basin: 19,720 GWh; Red Deer River: 340 GWh; Slave River Basin: 7,640 GWh; South Saskatchewan River Basin: 3,930 GWh.

 Hydroelectricity has been Canada's biggest source of electricity historically.
 However, many facilities are aging and are in need of expensive repairs.
 The high cost of construction has often led to overruns and with many other less expensive renewable options, future hydroelectric projects should be considered with caution.

 Wind

 The first commercial wind farm in Canada, the TransAlta's Cowley Ridge wind plant, near Pincher Creek, Alberta was completed in 1993.

 By 2006 TransAtla wind farms were constrained at the 400 megawatts of wind power, because the installation of power lines was not keeping pace with the construction of wind turbines.

 Only 40% of wind turbines in Canada were commissioned before 2010.
 Over time they got bigger and taller, and their capacity and sophistication increased, according to the federal Natural Resources department's senior wind engineer.
 By 2010 wind capacity had reached 657 MW and hydroelectric capacity produced 900 MW.

 By 2020, Alberta had 900 wind turbines.
-Only two provinces had more; British Columbia had 2,663 turbines, which represented approximately 40% of Canada's total, and Quebec had 1,991.
+Only two provinces had more; Ontario had 2,663 turbines, which represented approximately 40% of Canada's total, and Quebec had 1,991.